ENS makes it easier to send assets by replacing long wallet addresses with simple, human-readable names like yourname.eth

 How It Works

 When you add wallet or contract addresses to your ENS name, it acts as an alias.
 Instead of copying and pasting a hexadecimal address, anyone can send crypto or assets to your name instead.
-The ENS protocol automatically resolves the name to that linked wallet address.
+The ENS protocol resolves the name to that linked wallet address.

 For example, sending to yourname.eth